FunnyKoalaBear/Cancer-Determination-Artificial-Intelligence/How to run.md

 # Cancer Determination Artificial Intelligence
  AI Model that can determine if a cell is cancerous based on input data

-To run our AI model
+To run our AI model:

 1. Click on file Cancer_Determination_Artificial_Intelligence